to our community

 1996 - CCT performs a scene from Baba Yaga on the stage of the new auditorium in the Farmington High School (now Boeckman Middle School).
 The cast refers to the space as the "Big Theater".
 The performance was done in conjunction with an art show that featured a variety of acts.

-1992 - The organization is given the name Children's Castle Theater and the original logo (depicting a young girl dancing inside a castle) is designed by Karl Wicklund.
+1992 - The organization is given the name Children's Castle Theater (CCT) and a logo (designed by Karl Wicklund), depicts a young girl dancing inside a castle.

 At this point in time CCT has acquired a large amount of set and costume pieces with (now) no place to store them.
 Parents of CCT actors step up.
 Sets move to the basements of; River's Edge Dental Clinic (courtesy of Jim and Kim Harms) and Farmington Clinic (courtesy of Souheil and Mellie Ailabouni) until the early '00.
 Costumes are stored in the home of Gordy and Janel Schmidt - where they are still stored today.